Exporting clean energy will make Australia a climate leader and boost our economy with thousands of jobs. Here's how.

 The report calls for a $5 billion fund managed by a new energy transitions authority which would be made up of stakeholders like government, industry unions and First Nations people to help manage the impacts of transition on workers and regions with carbon-intensive industries.

-The report shows that if we invest in renewable energy-related research and education, we can train the workforce that will be required to scale new renewable industries globally.
+Through renewable-powered exports, Australia can increase our impact in the fight to rapidly reduce carbon emissions for a safe climate future.
+The report shows that if we invest in renewable energy-related research and education, we can train the workforce that will be required to scale new renewable industries at home and globally.

-We’re one of the sunniest, windiest countries in the world.
-We can produce enough energy to power our lives with clean energy and have enough for our neighbours.
+Australia’s biggest climate contribution is currently through our exporters: we’re the third biggest exporter of fossil fuels in the world.
+But we’re also one of the sunniest, windiest countries in the world.
+We can produce all the energy we need to power our lives with renewables and have enough leftover to sell to our neighbours.

 We need to make a choice — should our governments continue to fund polluting industries like coal and gas that are on their way out or renewable energy that helps future-proof the economy and keep climate change in check?